 3. Airport Bus Express (150 Baht to Patong)

 Although the cheapest, I personally don’t think this option makes much sense.
 For example, it’s only cheaper by 30 baht (less than $1) to Patong compared to the Minibus, and it takes longer as it makes stops before finally getting to the tourist area (Phuket Town, Patong, Kata, and Karon).
 You can view the timetable and fares here.

 Get Around Phuket

 - Self-drive a Rental Motorbike or a Rental Car – This is probably the cheapest and best option to get around Phuket, but only if you are comfortable with driving.
 We rented a motorbike for 300 baht a day in Patong, while cars would run about 900-1200 baht.
-You can get motorbike rental anywhere in the city – for cars, you might want to check out Nina’s Cars.
+You can get motorbike rental anywhere in the city – for cars, you can rent here.